FindMySchool LogoFindMySchool

 Best suited to families seeking selective academic education for children who have demonstrated strong verbal and mathematical reasoning, particularly those valuing international perspectives (through the IB) and breadth of opportunity beyond traditional academics.
 The main challenge is securing a place; once admitted, the educational experience is comprehensive, ambitious, and genuinely supportive of individual development.
 For families prioritising academic selectivity, pastoral care, and diverse co-curricular opportunity, Bexley Grammar School stands among the strongest options available within the state sector.

 Yes.
 The school was rated Outstanding across all areas in its 2022 Ofsted inspection.
-GCSE results rank in the top 5% (208th in England), with 69% of entries achieving grades 9-7.
-The sixth form delivers 82% of A-level grades at A*-B. The school maintains a strong record of university progression, with 80% of leavers entering university including 4 Oxbridge acceptances in recent years.
+Current GCSE results rank in the top 5% (194th in England for academic outcomes and 151st overall), with 67.3% of published GCSE grades at 9-7 and Attainment 8 of 74.7.
+The sixth form's current 2025 data shows 80% of A-level grades at A*-B across 665 exam entries.
 Student behaviour and attitudes are exemplary, attendance is strong, and students report genuine happiness at the school.

 Entry is highly competitive.
 Approximately 1,470 students apply for 212 Year 7 places annually, a ratio of nearly 7 applicants per place.
 The Bexley Selection Test determines eligibility; approximately 30% of those taking the test achieve marks high enough for consideration at any Bexley grammar school.
 Once eligible, the top 180 scorers gain automatic places, and distance from the school becomes the deciding factor for remaining applicants.